cosmic-lang/cosmic/README.md

 # !
 In Early Development
 `Ruka` is currently in the design stage, so the language has yet to be implemented, and everything is subject to drastic change.

+# License
+`Ruka` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 # Features

 ## Types and Inference